thegr1ffyn/thegr1ffyn.github.io/data/blog/writeups/certifications/ecpptv2_examreview.md

 `Hello Hamza, Congratulations!
 You are now an eCPPTv2!
 Your shiny certificate is waiting for you." `

 ## Background
 Preparing for the eLearnSecurity Certified Professional Penetration Tester (eCPPTv2) exam is really important because it's a big deal in the world of cybersecurity.
-This certification, offered by INE/eLearnSecurity, is all about testing your skills in things like finding weaknesses in websites, networks, and dealing with security issues.
+This certification, offered by INE/eLearnSecurity, is all about testing your skills in things like finding weaknesses in websites, and networks, and dealing with security issues.

 The exam itself is hands-on and practical, which means you'll be doing real tasks to show what you can do.
 It's not just about answering questions – you'll actually be testing out your skills in a simulated environment.

 One important part of the exam is writing up a professional report based on what you find.
 This is a key skill in the field because you need to be able to communicate your findings clearly.
 After you submit your report, it usually takes about a month to get your results back.

 ## Who Am I?
-I am an undergraduate student currently starting my 6th semester (as of now) with a little over one year experience in penetration testing.
-I am a regular CTF player since an year.
-Other than that, I am Cyber Security Challenge Developer where I develop CTF challenges for Web, Reversing, Forensics and Boot2Root.
+I am an undergraduate student currently starting my 6th semester (as of now) with a little over one year of experience in penetration testing.
+I am a regular CTF player for a year.
+Other than that, I am a Cyber Security Challenge Developer where I develop CTF challenges for Web, Reversing, Forensics, and Boot2Root.

 ## Why I chose eCPPT without eJPT?
-I went through eJPT course content and found it to be same as of my knowledge in November, 2023 so I decided to take a leap of faith and prepare myself for a higher cert.
+I went through the eJPT course content and found it to be the same as my knowledge in November 2023 so I decided to take a leap of faith and prepare myself for a higher cert.

 ## Material and Labs
 I bought just the exam voucher for 400 USD.
-Since, I didnt have the official course material, I opted for self study focused on the following topics.
+Since I didn't have the official course material, I opted for self-study focused on the following topics.

 - Pivoting (*must*)
 - Port Forwarding